Risk Factors for Melanoma

 It is possible to develop melanoma with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing melanoma.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-The occurrence of melanoma has been linked with exposure to ultraviolet (UV) radiation.
-Therefore, exposing your skin to UV rays from the sun or tanning lamps increases your odds of developing melanoma.
-People who live in sunny climates are exposed to more sunlight.
-People who live at high altitudes, where the sunlight is strongest, are exposed to more UV radiation.
+Melanoma has been linked with exposure to ultraviolet (UV) radiation.
+Exposing your skin to UV rays from the sun or tanning lamps increases your odds of developing melanoma.
+People who live in sunny climates or high altitudes have greater risk than others.

 Blistering sunburns, even as a child, also increase the risk of developing melanoma.

-Having many moles or large moles increases your risk of melanoma.
-Also, irregular moles are more likely to turn into melanoma than normal moles.
+If you have a large number of moles, it can also increase melanoma risk.
+Irregular moles are more likely to turn into melanoma than average moles.
 Irregular moles are characterized by: